Little Red Riding Hood 5 Stars

-Enjoy these fun activities based around the wood where Little Red Riding Hood walked to Grandma’s house.
+Enjoy these fun activities based around Little Red Riding Hood’s walk to Grandma’s house.

 A forest of trees